irfancoder/irfanismail/pages/ideas/buying-property.md

 ### To crash or not to crash?

 The property market has been due for a correction for a very long time.
 COVID was the perfect time to reset & even the playing field.
 It will weed out the weak players and ‘insaf’kan the big ones.
 However, the government stepped in & gave stimulus packages; by relieving stamp duties and fees.
 They could’ve let it run its natural course and pin the blame on the pandemic.
-Who in the right mind would be thinking about buying property in the middle of a pandemic anyways?
+Who in the right mind would be thinking about buying property in the middle of a pandemic anyway?

 I once read that the government will never allow the property market to go through a correction.
 Maybe it involves their own personal interest, or has it become a bubble to the point where it becomes too big to fail, who knows.